zladuric/mongoose-crud-scaffolder/README.md

 the only one needing this, there was nothing on the interwebs to help him out) and he needed to kick-off another Express/Mongoose project.

-The REST controller is built for Express 4, but support may be added for 3 in the future.
+The REST controller is built for Express 4, support may be added for 3 in the future but it's not planned.

+_Note: the project was built for specific needs, so it did not look into package.json etc - just generated simple files to get me started.
+This is not a fancy Yeoman generator that does it all._

 # Usage